The Hunchback of Notre Dame (1996 film): Themes and interpretations

 The Gospel According to Disney explains that "while Frollo's stated goal is to purge the world of vice and sin, according to the opening song, he 'saw corruption everywhere except within.'"
 Because "killing the woman on the steps has put Frollo's soul in mortal danger," he has to take the child and look after him as penance.
 Even then, he absolves himself of agency in the murder by claiming "God works in mysterious ways," and ponders whether "the child may be of use to him one day."
-During the song "God Help the Outcasts," Esmeralda wonders if "Were you once an outcast too?" while looking at a statue of Mary with the infant Jesus, referencing the Flight into Egypt.
+During the song "God Help the Outcasts", Esmeralda wonders if "Were you once an outcast too?" while looking at a statue of Mary with the infant Jesus, referencing the Flight into Egypt.

 According to the film's production notes, Quasimodo is "symbolically viewed as being an angel in a devil's body."
 He is "trapped between heaven above [and] the gritty streets of urban Paris viewed as Hell."
 The version of the alphabet Quasimodo recites in a daily ritual reflects Frollo's view of the world – full of abominations and blasphemy.
 He is also constantly called deformed, ugly, a monster, and an outcast who would be hated if he ever left the confines of the church.

 Release

 In 1994, the film was scheduled for a Christmas 1995 release, though the film was reportedly delayed following the departure of Katzenberg from The Walt Disney Company.
 By January 1995, it was later pushed back to a summer 1996 release.
-The film premiered on June 19, 1996, at the New Orleans Superdome, where it was played on six enormous screens.
+The film premiered on June 19, 1996, at the Louisiana Superdome in New Orleans, where it was played on six enormous screens.
 The premiere was preceded by a parade through the French Quarter, beginning at Jackson Square and utilizing floats and cast members from Walt Disney World.
 The film was widely released two days later.

 Marketing

 As part of the promotion of the film, Walt Disney Records shipped two million products, including sing-along home videos, soundtrack CDs, and the "My First Read Along" novelized version of the film.
-Upon release, The Hunchback of Notre Dame was accompanied by a marketing campaign of more than $40 million with commercial tie-ins with Burger King, Payless Shoes, Nestlé and Mattel.
+Upon release, The Hunchback of Notre Dame was accompanied by a marketing campaign of more than $40 million with commercial tie-ins with Burger King, Payless Shoes, Nestlé, and Mattel.
 By 1997, Disney earned approximately $500 million in profit with the spin-off products based from the film.